Dollar tumbles as trade war hits U.S. economic data | MarketScreener

 Some analysts initially believed that a trade war would be a boon for the U.S. dollar - both because the currency serves as a safe haven in times of uncertainty and because the United States was likely to be hurt the least, but that has not proven to be true.

-Escalating trade tensions and weak data have fuelled rate cut expectations by the U.S. Federal Reserve.
+Escalating trade tensions and weak data have fueled rate cut expectations by the U.S. Federal Reserve.
 Money markets now broadly expect one rate cut by October followed by another by January 2020.

 "In the current circumstances, we strongly suspect that further escalation in protectionism will lead the Fed to consider easing policy," wrote Michael Hanson, head of global macro strategy at TD Securities.
 "Increases in inflation should be relatively short-lived, while the hit to growth could be more persistent."